Vishaldeveloper1/Google-drive-Clone/README.md

-Google Drive Clone Readme

-My Drive Clone
+# My Drive Clone

-This is a simplified, client-side, single-page application that mimics the core features of a file storage service like Google Drive.
-It provides a user-friendly interface for managing files, with a focus on demonstrating frontend logic for authentication, user-specific file handling, and a responsive design.
+This is a comprehensive, client-side web application that mimics the core functionality of a cloud storage service like Google Drive.
+It's a single-page application (SPA) built to showcase modern frontend development techniques, user authentication, and file management in a simulated environment.

-Note: This is a frontend-only project with a "mock" backend implemented using JavaScript's localStorage for data persistence.
-It is not a production-ready application and lacks the security and scalability of a real-world solution.

-Features
+## Features
+User-Centric Interface: The application features a clean, responsive, and intuitive design inspired by Google Drive, complete with a functional sidebar and a dynamic file grid.

-•	User Authentication:
+### Complete User Authentication:

-   o	Sign Up: Users can create an account with a name, email, password, and date of birth.
+Sign Up: Create a new user account with details like name, email, password, date of birth, and phone number.

-   o	Login: Registered users can log in to access their personalized file storage.
+Login: Securely log in to access your personalized file space.

-   o	Logout: Users can securely log out of their account.

-•	File Management:

-   o	File Upload: Users can upload files via a drag-and-drop area or a file input.

-   o	File Viewing: Uploaded files are displayed in a grid with corresponding icons (e.g., images, videos, general files).

-   o	New File/Folder Creation: Users can create new folders or generic files directly from the interface.

-•	User Interface:

-   o	Responsive Design: The application's layout is designed to work seamlessly on both desktop and mobile devices.

-   o	Profile Menu: A user profile menu shows the logged-in user's email and provides a logout option.
+Profile Menu: A user-friendly profile menu shows your name and email and provides a clear sign-out option.

-   o	Google-like Aesthetics: The UI incorporates a similar look and feel to Google Drive, including Material Icons and a clean layout.
+### Robust File Management:

+File Upload: Easily upload files using a streamlined drag-and-drop area or a dedicated upload button.

+File Organization: Create new folders to keep your files organized.

+File Actions: A right-click context menu on files provides options to Open, Download, and Move to Bin.

+### Trash Functionality:

+Bin/Trash View: Deleted files are not permanently removed immediately but are moved to a dedicated "Trash" section.

+Restore & Delete Forever: From the trash, users can either restore files or delete them permanently.

+### Enhanced User Experience:

+Live Search: A functional search bar filters files in real-time as you type, making it easy to find what you need.

+Dynamic Settings: A settings menu allows you to toggle features like a Dark Mode, and it displays your current storage usage.

+Responsive Sidebar: The sidebar menu can be toggled to a collapsed state for better mobile viewing.

+Simulated Backend: All user data and files are securely stored in the browser's local storage, simulating a persistent backend without needing a server.
+This is great for demonstrating functionality but is not a production-ready solution.

+## How to Run
+Clone the repository from GitHub.

+Open the project folder.

+Launch the index.html file in any modern web browser (e.g., Chrome, Firefox, Safari).

+No server setup or dependencies are required.
+The entire application runs directly in your browser.

-Technologies Used
+## Technologies Used

-•	HTML5: For the application's structure.
+HTML5: For structuring the application.

-•	CSS3: For styling and layout, including Flexbox and CSS Grid for responsiveness.
+CSS3: For styling, animations, and a responsive layout using Flexbox and CSS Grid.

-•	JavaScript: For all client-side logic, including DOM manipulation, event handling, and simulating backend functionality with localStorage.
+JavaScript: For all client-side logic, including DOM manipulation, data persistence with localStorage, and event handling.

-•	Material Icons: For a clean and modern icon set.
+Google Material Icons: A clean and professional icon library for the user interface.